AdamCSmithh/web-sprint-challenge-advanced-react/README.md

 Be prepared to demonstrate your understanding of this week's concepts by answering questions on the following topics.
 Add your answers to the questions within `interview_answers.md` file.
 These will not be counted as a part of your sprint score but will be helpful for preparing you for your endorsement interview, and enhancing overall understanding.

 1. What are the main differences between a stateful and a functional component?
+    Stateful components render values depending on the state that is passed to them through props.
+A functional component is always stateless.

 2. When does a componentWillMount function be called?
-What about a componentWillUpdate?
+What about a componentWillUpdate? componentWillMount() is called just before mounting occurs and is called before render() is invoked.
+We use the constructor() instead to set state.
+The componentWillUpdate is invoked just before rendering when new props or state are being received.
+We now use componentDidUpdate to replace componentWillUpdate.

 3. Define stateful logic.
+    Stateful logic is anytime that we use behavior to change state using hooks and custom hooks for example.

 4. What are the three step of creating a successful test?
 What is done in each phase?
+    - Arrange - which renders the react element we've selected.
+    - Act - which is where we define the tests of our code.
+    - Assert - which is where we "expect" our tests to pass.